 Instructions

-- Start by preheating an oven to 400° convection or 425° conventional or combining with other dishes and adjusting the potatoes' cooking time accordingly.
+- Preheat the oven to 400° convection or 425° conventional, or combine with other dishes and adjust the potatoes' cooking time accordingly.

 - In a mixing bowl, combine the potatoes, 1 tablespoon of olive oil, 2 teaspoons of crushed or minced garlic (2 medium cloves of fresh), and 1 teaspoon of kosher salt.
 Stir well until all the potatoes are well covered.